Establishing the Confucius Institute

 In 2020, Hanban was replaced by two new entities – the Chinese International Education Foundation and a Centre for Language Education and Cooperation – and university partners became the main relationship for support of Confucius Institutes.
 In September 2020, the University was one of the first to renew its cooperation agreement with Xiamen University on the operation and management of the Confucius Institute under the new arrangements.

 Promoting language and culture

-The role of the University’s Confucius Institute is to build New Zealanders’ understanding of and familiarity with China, its language, culture and people.
-The Confucius Institute at the University works to expand opportunities for New Zealanders to learn Chinese-in schools and in tailored classes.
-It builds knowledge of China’s long and rich culture by bringing in artists, writers, musicians and performers to give New Zealand audiences an experience of Chinese traditional and contemporary culture, often in collaboration with Kiwi artists and performers.
+The role of the Confucius Institute is to build New Zealanders’ understanding of and familiarity with China, its language, culture and people.
+The Confucius Institute provides opportunities for New Zealanders to learn Chinese-in schools and in tailored classes.
+It builds knowledge of China’s long and rich culture by bringing in artists, writers, and performers to give New Zealand audiences an experience of Chinese traditional and contemporary culture, often in collaboration with Kiwi artists and performers.

 Who we work with

-Promotion of its cultural programme sees the Institute working with Te KōkĪ New Zealand School of Music at Victoria University of Wellington, New Zealand Centre for Literary Translation, New Zealand Federation of Film Societies, New Zealand China Friendship Society and other Chinese cultural and community organizations, Dowse Art Museum, Pataka Art Museum, Te Papa and other public institutions, and the Asia New Zealand Foundation.
-The Confucius Institute at the University values its warm working relationship with the Embassy of the People’s Republic of China.
+For its cultural programme, the Confucius Institute works within the University and with a wide range of public institutions and local cultural and community organisations including Te KōkĪ New Zealand School of Music, New Zealand Centre for Literary Translation, New Zealand Federation of Film Societies, New Zealand China Friendship Society and other Chinese cultural, media and community organisations.
+The Confucius Institute at Victoria University of Wellington values its warm working relationship with the Embassy of the People’s Republic of China.